usnistgov/metaschema-node/docs/decisions/0004-document-instance-design.md

     ```

     `Items` within a document instance are constructed bottom up (start with the leafs of the document), however the `registerParent()` method of the `NodeItem` subclass allows children to have knowledge of their parent, which will be important for validation in the future.

+    All datatypes (strings, URIs, markup, etc.) are derived from the `AtomicItem` subclass.
+    Atomic items do not need knowledge of their parents, since constraints belong to the Fields, Flags, and Assemblies which contain them.

 -   `Serializer`: `Serializers` have a few jobs: